hashtagcoin/rollodexrabbit/future/technical-architecture.md

 # Rollodex Technical Architecture

+> **Important Note**: This document should be read from top to bottom, as development occurred in this chronological order.
+If you encounter conflicting information, the later (lower) implementation details supersede earlier ones.
+The most recent implementations and architectural decisions are the ones that should be followed.

 ## System Overview

 Rollodex is built using a modern tech stack designed for scalability, accessibility, and developer productivity.
 This document outlines the architecture and key components of the system.